s-spillias/GPT-Screening-Update/README.md

 ```

 3. Set up API keys:
 The system supports various AI models.
-Add your API keys to a `.env` file:
+Create a `.env` file in the root directory and add your API keys:
 ```env
 # For OpenAI
 OPENAI_API_KEY=your_key_here